shabaaz1729/ImgSplicing/README.md

 In this project we have used deep learning techniques to classify spliced images.

+# Feature Extraction :

+We have extracted HOG features and GLCM Texture Features and generated a feature vector of 23 values.

-Following are the classifiers we used :
+# Following are the classifiers we used :

 1.Perceptron